freeCodeCamp/freeCodeCamp/docs/how-to-add-cypress-tests.md

 **2. Run the cypress tests**

-  To run tests against production builds, replace `dev` with `prd` bellow.
+  To run tests against production builds, replace `dev` with `prd` below.

   - To run all tests in the `./cypress` directory: